 c.
 Compare (if supported) (Check bit 0 of ONCS field)

-1. Verify that the Read command fails with status Deallocated or Unwritten Logical Block, 87h.
+1. Verify that the Read, Verify (if supported), and Compare (if supported) commands fail with status Deallocated or Unwritten Logical Block, 87h.

 Case 3: Allocate via Write (FYI, OF-FYI)